hockey-stats/pyhockey/README.md

 In addition to season summaries, this library also makes available game-by-game statistics at the skater-, goalie-, or team-level.

-**DISCLAIMER**: Game-by-game data for skaters and goalies is currently only available for the 2025 season.
-Scraping of this data for previous seasons is currently in progress, but it is time-consuming.
+**DISCLAIMER**: Game-by-game data for skaters and goalies is currently only available for the 2024 and 2025 seasons.
+As of November 2025, the data source I use does not maintain this data consistently for any of the previous seasons.

 To get game-by-game stats for specific skaters in a specified date range:
 ```python